qmsstudios/uosstructure/Departments/06_Department of Systems Theory & Cybernetics/Department of Systems Theory & Cybernetics.md

-The Department of Systems Theory & Cybernetics at the University of Ontological Science (UOS) focuses on the study of complex systems, feedback loops, and control processes in both natural and artificial systems.
+The Department of Systems Theory & Cybernetics at the University of Ontological Science  focuses on the study of complex systems, feedback loops, and control processes in both natural and artificial systems.
 This department integrates classical systems theory with contemporary research in cybernetics, offering students a comprehensive understanding of how systems behave, adapt, and self-organize across various domains.

 Systems theory provides a framework for analyzing dynamic, interrelated processes, while cybernetics explores control, communication, and feedback in both human and machine systems.
 The Department of Systems Theory & Cybernetics merges these disciplines, equipping students with theoretical knowledge and practical skills to study emergent phenomena, design intelligent systems, and develop adaptive technologies.